sokartema/gitbook-plugin-jazer/README.md

 ```

-Book.json has a fifth parameters and allow you to load support librarys for questionjs blocks
+Book.json has one additional parameter and allow you to load support librarys for questionjs blocks with `support` and passing an array of cdn´s.

 Block parameters has priority over book.json parameters.

+If `editorHeight` is specified then has priority over `editorAutoHeight`, but `editorAutoHeight` specified on block still having priority over `editorHeight` book.json parameter.

 ## Errors